apache/accumulo-website/_docs-2/getting-started/design.md

 Multiple Coordinators may be run.
 The Coordinators will choose among themselves a single active Coordinator, and the others will become backups if the active Coordinator should fail.

+### Scan Server (experimental)

+The Accumulo Scan Server is an optional application that can be used to run scans on a tablet's data outside of the Tablet Server.
+Many Scan Servers can be run on a cluster and each Scan Server may run one or more scans concurrently (dependent on configuration).
+Scans running in a Scan Server do not have to be concerned about tablet re-hosting or contention with ingest, compactions, and other tablet maintenance activities.
+The trade-off when using Scan Server's is that the tablet hosted within the ScanServer may not contain the exact same data as the corresponding tablet hosted by the Tablet Server.
+The Scan Server does not have any of the Tablet data that may reside within the in-memory maps and the tablet may reference files that have been compacted as tablet metadata can be cached within the Scan Server (See Scan Server configuration properties).

 ### Client